Skip to main content

 • package.json dependencies frequently use version prefixes (like ^ or ~), which I highly recommend using.
 This can result in different versions installed than the explicitly listed version in your package.json file. package-lock.json keeps track of the exact version you installed so you can have reproducible builds in testing, staging, production, etc.

-What do the different eversion prefixes mean?
+What do the different version prefixes mean?

 What is ncu?